tinganho/balanced-storage/README.md

 });
 ```

 As the comment says, `this` inside the closure is referencing  the view.
 So `this.user` is referencing `view`.
-Because the reference count haven't reached zero, the garbabge collector cannot garbage collect the sub view.
+Because the reference count haven't reached zero, the garbabge collector cannot garbage collect the view.

 # Add-Sub Method Classification